Official Website

 His discography includes "En Italie" (Released from Initiale.
 Recommended album on Record Geijutsu Online, 4 stars on CLASSICA magazine), "Béla Bartók Sonatas & Rhapsodies for Violin and Piano" with Magdalena Geka (Released from Paraty.
 Luister 10 prize on Luister magazine and 4 tuning forks on Diapason magazine), "Five Verses" with Saxophonist Carlos Zaragoza (Released from IBS Classical.
 Melómano de Oro prize from Melómano Magazine).

-An album in duo with French Horn player Jacques Deleplancque, containing Frech repertoires for French horn and piano is set to be released in 2025.
+An album in duo with French Horn player Jacques Deleplancque, containing French repertoires for French horn and piano is set to be released in 2026.